 - Cognomi Italiani = Italian Surnames - Click on the initial at the top of page to find a description of your surname.
-Classic research originally done by Ettore Rossoni of Italia in 2000 now on Tony Ganino's Wiki in AU since the old cognomiitaliani.org is unavailable.
+Classic research originally done by Ettore Rossoni of Italia in 2000 and hosted on the Melegnano servers.

 - Cognomi in Italia - Qui troverete le informazioni sulla distribuzione dei cognomi nelle varie regioni d'Italia.(shows how many families have your last names in various regions of Italy.)

-- Pagine Bianche Italian Phone Book - Italian White Pages extensive listings of Surnames in EACH Comune (those with unlisted phone numbers are not listed)
+- Pagine Bianche Italian Phone Book - Italian White Pages extensive listings of Surnames in EACH Comune (does not include cell phones or unlisted numbers)